 Size of the UK industry

-In 2012 there were around 32 million sheep and lambs in the UK, with the sheep breeding flock containing 15 million ewes.
+In 2013 there were over 32 million sheep and lambs in the UK, with the sheep breeding flock containing around 15 million ewes¹.

 Find out about some of the key welfare issues for sheep.